 Aircon comes as standard in many hot countries and will prove to be the best way to keep your husky cool.

 Try to have at least one room in your house where the temperature is below 20 degrees Celcius.
 If you do not have aircon, then you can opt for a couple of strategically placed fans or, even better, a cool-air blower.

 NEVER shave, cut or trim your husky’s coat.

 Despite having a thick double-layered coat, this actually helps him regulate his body temperature.
 I have a full article on exactly why you shouldn’t shave a husky right here.

 Cutting or shaving your husky’s coat will completely ruin his ability to control his body temperature.
-He’ll be a great risk of overheating and even heatstroke if you were to shave his coat.
+As a result, he’ll be at great risk of overheating and even heatstroke if you were to shave his coat.

 The outer layer of your husky’s coat is known as the “topcoat,” which is thick and coarse.
 This outer layer plays an important role in protecting against harsh UV rays, direct heat, and insects.

 The pads on your husky’s paws are susceptible to heat and can burn if the pavement is too hot.
 When you’re outside, try to be conscious of where your husky is walking.
 Keep him on grass or in the shade as much as possible.